-Three years ago, I had just turned seventy-one.
-A new decade presented itself, and time was a’wasting!
+Five years ago when I turned seventy, a new decade presented itself, and I realized that time was a’wasting!

 Imagine yourself my age, looking back on the decades of endless revisions, query letters, and the occasional publication and literary prize.
 Art for art’s sake and all that.
 I knew how to write a novel, but agents told me the novel I was sending around was not what they were looking for.
 One agent told me to my face that he was only “taking on” writers under forty.
 I asked why.
 “I need young writers to pay for my retirement,” he said.

 Was he joking?
 Absolutely not.
 I heard the same opinion publicly expressed by another agent on a panel at Arizona State University’s “Desert Nights, Rising Stars” writers’ conference.

 The agent said that in a year of reading through query letters, he had only “taken on” one writer of seventy, and that writer had built a regional reputation in New England.
 He had five books out, and his wife managed his website.
 The agent described how this was all about to change.